The earliest origins of the Peets surname date from the ancient Anglo-Saxon

 Early Notables of the Peets family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Peets Notables in all our PDF Extended History products and printed products wherever possible.
+He was progenitor of the...
+Another 78 words (6 lines of text) are included under the topic Early Peets Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peets family to the New World and Oceana